theGreatHerrLebert/ionmob/README.md

 'Y': ['Y', 'Y-\<PH>'], 'M': ['M', 'M-\<OX>'], 'W': ['W'], 'C': ['C', 'C-\<CY>', 'C-\<CM>'],
 'C-\<CM>': ['C', 'C-\<CY>', 'C-\<CM>']}

+We use the convention that an unmodified amino acid is just written as a singe character in capital letters.
+Modified ones are indicated by an amino acid capital letter followed by a dash and the modification in angle brackets.
+Also, N termini are signified by a `<START>` token und C termini by an `<END>` token.
+This additionally allows for termini modification tokens as well as indication of read direction of peptide sequences.

 ---
 ### What is a peptide CCS value?